markmead/custom-cursor/README.md

-# Custom Cursor 🙌
+# Custom Cursor

-Easily create custom cursors for your website and only worry about the CSS.
+Easily create custom cursors for your website and only worry about the CSS 🙌

+## Major Change in 1.3.0

+You no longer need to add the `data-class` attribute to the elements you want a hover effect on.

+It now takes the name passed in the `hovers` array.

 ## Install

 `npm install custom-cursor`

+`yarn add custom-cursor`

 ## Usage